Redrum-Inc/RRIncLoot/README.md

 # RRIncLoot
-Addon to help with loot management.
+Addon to help RR Inc with loot management.

 ## Commands